santhosh-tekuri/logflow/README.md

 daemonset.apps/logflow created
 ```

-the logs are exported to elasticsearch indexes with format `logflow-yyyymmdd`.
+the logs are exported to elasticsearch indexes with format `logflow-yyyy-mm-dd`.
 all log records has 3 mandatory fields: `@timestamp`, `@message` and `@k8s`
 - `@timestamp` is in RFC3339 Nano format
 - `@message` is log message